SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-02-first-night-ice-sculpture.md

 ## First Night

 Yes, they moved most things outdoors.
-Still a bit dangerous, so we hunkered down here at Chez Weekend.
+Still a bit dangerous though, so we hunkered down here at Chez Weekend.

 But the next-day reports were&hellip; _interesting._

 There are usually a lot of very beautiful ice sculptures.
-The main theme seemed to be: don't mess with librarians.
+A prominent theme seemed to be: don't mess with librarians.
 In front of the main entrance to the Boston Public Library was an ice sculpture of a spider crab _reading a book:_